 Gongbao Chicken With Cashews (Gongbao Jiding, 宫保鸡丁)

-Chengdu Challenge #27: The Do’s and Don’ts of Kung Pao
+The Do’s and Don’ts of Kung Pao

-But I think that misses the point of the dish.
-In Sichuan, I learned that the first and most important step is to start with raw peanuts and fry them yourself until golden brown.
-It makes all the difference in the dish, because freshly cooked peanuts taste more fresh, more toasty, more peanuty, and don’t taste like you’ve tossed your freebie airplane snack into your otherwise lovingly constructed dish.
+Another major flavor in gongbao chicken is nuts, usually peanuts—and they should be treated as the indispensable ingredient they are.
+I learned a tip long ago from cooking with my friend Chef Qing Qing in Chengdu that I think makes all the difference: The first and most important step in the recipe is to start with raw peanuts, or cashews, and fry them yourself until golden brown.
+It transforms the dish, because freshly cooked nuts taste more fresh, more toasty, more nutty—and don’t taste like you’ve tossed your freebie airplane snack into your otherwise lovingly constructed dish.

 For more classic recipes with tips and tricks from real-deal mainland chefs, see posts like my Chengdu Stir-Fried Rice or The Queen of Mapo Doufu Recipes (Mapo Tofu) and Chongqing Chicken Like It’s Made in Chongqing.